-6215 Prayer and Life in the Spirit (3 sh)
+7215 NCTI: Topics in Prayer and Life in The Spirit (3 sh)

 Five northside Chicago theological schools comprise the Northside Chicago Theological Institute and jointly offer this course.
 Taught ecumenically in scope and intensively in retreat setting, it is designed to provide students and professors the opportunity to explore the roots and development of various Christian spiritual traditions through study and applied experience.